B2B Public Relations Agency Case Study: Launching Mova with Apple Quicktime Inventor Steve Perlman

-New media technologies have already revolutionized the way organizations communicate, and the way people consume media and information.
-But Hollywood – which started pushing the digital envelope over a decade ago — has been slow to procure any of its own major technological advancements.
-Until now…
+Information technologies have already revolutionized the way organizations communicate and the way people consume media and information.
+But Hollywood – which started pushing the digital envelope over a decade ago – has been slow to procure any of its major technological advancements.

-Today, for Rearden LLC, we officially announced the release of Mova Contour, which will transport us from a world where you can capture either a two-dimensional image (as is the case with film and video) or a few points in space (as is the case in marker-based motion capture) to one where you can volumetrically capture a scene, pipe it straight into a digital environment and modify it, edit it or target it to an inanimate object.
+Today, for our client Rearden LLC, public relations agency of record Schwartzman & Associates officially announced the release of Mova Contour, which will transport us from a world where you can capture either a two-dimensional image (as is the case with film and video) or a few points in space (as is the case in marker-based motion capture) to one where you can volumetrically capture a scene, pipe it straight into a digital environment and modify it, edit it or target it to an inanimate object.

-And it works with sub-millimeter precision, so an actor’s performance can be captured in 3-D, which will change the way characters like Gollum and King Kong get made, and bring a new level of realism to video game characters.
+It works with sub-millimeter precision, so an actor’s performance can be captured in 3-D, changing the way characters like Gollum and King Kong get made and bringing a new level of realism to video game characters.

-The following media outlets are running features today:
+The following media outlets are running features on our client today: